Joseph Thomson (explorer): Royal Geographical Society

 On graduating in 1878, he was appointed geologist and naturalist to Alexander Keith Johnston's Royal Geographical Society expedition to establish a route from Dar es Salaam to Lake Nyasa and Lake Tanganyika.
 Johnston died from malaria and dysentery during the trip and Thomson was left to take the leadership role for the expedition.
 Thomson successfully led the expedition over 5000 km in 14 months, collecting many specimens and recording many observations.
 Part of his crew included James Chuma, who also worked closely with and assisted the Scottish explorer David Livingstone.

 In 1883, he embarked on another Royal Geographical Society expedition, this time to explore a route from the eastern coast of Africa to the northern shores of Lake Victoria.
 British Empire traders wanted a route that would avoid potentially hostile Maasai and German traders who were competing in the area.
 The expedition set out a few months behind the rival German expedition of Gustav A. Fischer.
-Thomson's leadership was again a success, demonstrating the feasibility of the route and making many important biological, geological, and ethnographic observations, though Thomson's attempt to climb Mount Kilimanjaro in a day failed.
+Thomson's leadership was again a success, demonstrating the feasibility of the route and establishing a possible terminal and depot at the northern shores of Lake Victoria while making many important biological, geological, and ethnographic observations, though Thomson's attempt to climb Mount Kilimanjaro in a day failed.
 However, on the return journey, Thomson was gored by a buffalo and subsequently suffered from malaria and dysentery.
 He is credited with confirming Krapf's 1849 report of snow on Mt Kenya.
 He was prevented from making an attempt on the mountain by hostile Maasai.
 Nevertheless, he is commemorated on that mountain by Point Thomson (4,955 m) and Thomson's Flake.

 He recovered in time to give an account of his experiences at a meeting in November 1884 of the Royal Geographical Society, which awarded him their Founder's Medal the following year.
 His book Through Masai Land followed in January 1885 and was a best seller.
 One of the first to read it was the young Henry Rider Haggard.
 His imagination fired by Thomson's expedition, Haggard promptly wrote a book of his own, King Solomon's Mines.
 Haggard also wrote other well received novels e.g. She, one of a series succeeding King Solomon's Mines.
 The novel expands on further adventures of the main characters in King Solomon's Mines.
 When Thompson read She, he felt it did not represent the lands it was based on, and wrote a novel based on his experiences in the East African region, for example described in his book Through Masai Land.
 He called this novel Ulu: an African Romance.
 It was successful enough to demand a sequel which he wrote with Miss E. Harrison Smith as Ulu: an African Romance volume II.